 If you’re anything like us, starting a garden has been on your to-do list for years.
 Whether you are looking for an activity to fill the entire day or just an afternoon, this is your chance to start developing that green thumb.

 If starting a full garden is a little beyond your interest right now, consider adding life to your existing yard.
-Planting trees in your community will benefit the whole neighborhood, and it’s a great permanent keepsake, representing your presence in your community as it grows bigger and bigger (that’s why we like to give trees as housewarming gifts!).
+Step one, plant a tree!
+Planting trees in your community will benefit the whole neighborhood since trees are so important.
+Plus, a tree is a great permanent keepsake, representing your presence in your community as it grows bigger and bigger (that’s why we like to give trees as housewarming gifts!).

 3. Show Your Plants Some Love and Maybe Share with Friends!